Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Using an Agile Dashboard
 ------------------------

-To enter the Agile Dashboard service of a given project, first go to the Project Dashboard (see :ref:`accessing-a-project-dashboard`) and click on the "Agile Dashboard" item in the Project Main Menu located in the upper part of the page.
+To enter the Agile Dashboard service of a given project, first go to the project and click on the "Agile Dashboard" item in the sidebar.

 You will be directed to the agile dashboard homepage of your project (see `Agile Dashboard Homepage`_).